BonzTM/claude-oauth-proxy/README.md

 It is built for tools that already know how to talk to OpenAI-style endpoints, but where you want Claude behind the scenes instead.

-If you are brand new here, start with Docker Compose.
-It is the fastest path from "clone the repo" to "my app can talk to Claude."

 Important: this project uses a Claude OAuth flow that works for real users in practice, but Anthropic does not publicly position third-party Claude Pro/Max OAuth as a normal supported integration surface.
 Treat it as an experimental compatibility path.

 ## Start Here

 Choose one way to run the proxy:

+- Local binary: fastest way to get started
-- Docker Compose: easiest for most users
+- Docker Compose: good for containerized workflows
-- Local binary: good if you prefer running directly on your machine
 - Helm: the supported Kubernetes path

 Then the setup is always the same: